perses/perses/docs/datasource.md

 URL query parameters:

-- kind = <string> : should be used to filter the list of datasource with a specific kind
+- kind = <string> : should be used to filter the list of datasources with a specific kind
-- default = <boolean> : should be used to filter the list of datasource to only have the default one.
+- default = <boolean> : should be used to filter the list of datasources to only have the default one.
 You should have one default datasource per kind
-- name = <string> : should be used to filter the list of datasource based on the prefix name.
+- name = <string> : should be used to filter the list of datasources based on the prefix name.

 Example: